Inference from gated first-passage times

 These limiting representations of the probabilities $\pi_A$ and $\pi_I$, along with their normalization, allows us to obtain the gating rates as follows

-Equations~\eqref{alpha} and~\eqref{beta} are corroborated in Fig.~\ref{fig:gate_rate}, for the birth-death process with parameters described earlier in the text.
-In the SI, we show that these relations hold even for an arbitrary (non-equilibrium) initial condition of the gate.
-We then derive simpler inference relations for the gating rates, which are obtained at the cost of perfect control over $\sigma_0$ \cite{SI}.
-Finally, we discuss the widely applicable case of simple diffusion in the SI \cite{SI} and derive inference relations for $\alpha$ and $\beta$, which only differ by a factor of $2$ from Eqs.~\eqref{alpha}~and~\eqref{beta}.
+Equations~\eqref{alpha} and~\eqref{beta} are corroborated in Fig.~\ref{fig:gate_rate}, for the birth-death process with parameters described in \cite{SI}.
+Furthermore, in \cite{SI} we also show that these relations hold even for an arbitrary (non-equilibrium) initial condition of the gate.
+We then derive simpler inference relations for the gating rates, which are obtained at the cost of perfect control over $\sigma_0$.
+Finally, we discuss the widely applicable case of simple diffusion and derive inference relations for $\alpha$ and $\beta$, which only differ by a factor of $2$ from Eqs.~\eqref{alpha}~and~\eqref{beta}.

-\emph{Discussion.---}Using the unified framework of gated first-passage processes, we demonstrated how the first-passage time distribution can be inferred from intermittent measurements, and using these quantities, key features of the process can be extracted.
+\emph{Discussion.---}Using the unified framework of gated first-passage processes, we demonstrated how the first-passage time distribution can be inferred from gated measurements, and using these quantities, key features of the process can be extracted.
 The exact results obtained in this Letter can help inform statistical inference frameworks designed to deal with situations pertaining to imperfect observation conditions, including sparsely sampled time-series or missing data problems.
-On the other hand, the asymptotic results presented in this Letter suggest a systematic approach to obtaining the gating rates which, depending on the accessible timescales of the problem, can be improved upon by considering higher-order corrections to the asymptotics.
+The asymptotic results presented in this Letter moreover provide a systematic approach to the inference of gating rates which, depending on the accessible timescales of the problem, can be improved upon by considering higher-order corrections to the asymptotics.

-While we worked in the setting of Markov processes for simplicity, we note that all our results even when the underlying process is a general renewal process with arbitrary (non-exponential) inter-event times.
-This can be seen directly by noticing that Eq.~\eqref{eq2} holds true for renewal processes \cite{SI}, and the dominant mechanisms governing the short-time asymptotics also remain exactly the same.

 \emph{Acknowledgments.---} The authors thank Ofek Bonomo-Lauber for carefully reading and commenting on the manuscript, and Ritam Pal for fruitful discussions.
 A.K. gratefully acknowledges the Prime Minister’s Research Fellowship of the Government of India for financial support.
 M.S.S. acknowledges the support of a MATRICS Grant from SERB, Government of India.
 S.R acknowledges support from the Israel Science Foundation (grant No. 394/19).
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant agreement No. 947731).